dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instance_rotation.rst

 .. note::

-   Though rotations are often displayed in units of degrees in the spreadsheet or node editor, they are stored internally in radians, so this node outputs
+   Though rotations are often displayed in units of degrees in the spreadsheet or node editor, they are stored internally in radians, so this node outputs radians.

 Inputs
 ======